 For cheap hotels in the Algarve, booking.com is always a good place to look.
 For car rental, comparison sites like rentalcars.com are worth looking at.

 Festival of International Music (FIMA)

-This annual music festival runs from March until May, with more than 20 concerts of diverse music during that time.
-Check out the schedule before you head over on holiday and you might be able to enjoy a little bit of culture during your beach holiday.
+This annual music festival runs from March until May, with around 15-20 concerts of diverse music during that time.
+Check out the schedule before you head over on holiday and you might be able to add a little culture to your trip to the Algarve.